 There is also a designated walk-in area for primitive camping only where you won’t be bothered by vehicles.
 Note that those sites are managed on a first-come, first-served basis.

 Rates start at USD$ 17 per night per tent and USD$ 27 per vehicle.
-And in winter, camping is for free!
+And in winter, camping is free!

 Have you found the best camping for yourself?
 Remember that summers bring warm and sunny days to Alaska, ideal for hiking and exploring the windy shoreline.
 So pack your bags, and let’s go hit the road!